un3481/ts-misc/README.md

 // Example of custom type
 type HelloWorld = { hello: "world" }

-// A standard Type-Guard for custom type function isHelloWorld(obj: unknown): obj is HelloWorld {
+// A standard Type-Guard for a custom type function isHelloWorld(obj: unknown): obj is HelloWorld {
   if (typeof obj != 'object') return false if (!('hello' in obj)) reutrn false